Vegan Biscoff Fudge (Dairy-Free)

 If you live elsewhere in the world, Amazon and The Vegan Kind Supermarket have some good options too.
 I’ve heard good things about Dee best white chocolate chips and I love iChoc!

-I hope you like this recipe!
+I hope you like this vegan Biscoff fudge!
 Let me know what you think by leaving a rating and/or comment below! xo

-2 ingredient white chocolate and Biscoff fudge without condensed milk of any kind!
+2 ingredient, dairy-free Biscoff fudge without condensed milk of any kind!

 - 250 g Smooth Lotus Biscoff spread (1 cup)